TechsophyOfficial/awgment-package/README.md

         awgment-package$ helm list
 ```

 You will see keycloak-tsf name with status as Deployed as below example.
-If not, please refer [Troubleshooting](https://github.com/TechsophyOfficial/awgment-package/tree/readme_issues#troubleshooting)
 <br/>

         NAME        	NAMESPACE	REVISION	UPDATED        	STATUS  	CHART             	APP VERSION